 |

-More information about the Cross Fell Group can apparently be found at their website but it is not available at present the times of services for the month are available here All Saints, Culgaith was originally a Chapel of Ease to the church at Kirkland and was rebuilt in 1756.
+Places of WorshipMore information about the East of Eden Mission Community can be found at their website which has been updated here the times of services for all the churches in the group can be found in Memo All Saints, Culgaith was originally a Chapel of Ease to the church at Kirkland and was rebuilt in 1756.
 The first baptisms and burials were recorded in the new building in 1758 and the villagers were also able to get married there until 1802.
 From 1802 until 1880 all marriages were solemnised at Kirkland before returning to Culgaith.
 St Lawrence, Kirkland was originally the mother church containing the townships of Skirwith and Blencarn and the chapelry of Culgaith.
 The church was rebuilt in 1768 and again in 1880.
 To commemorate the Millenium the Parish Council and Eden District Council jointly commissioned a painting of the east Fellside from Blencarn artist Alan Stones which now hangs in the church.
 St John the Evangelist, Skirwith was built in 1856 and is known as the 'Little Cathedral in the Fells'.
 It was built by the Parker family for their son who became vicar there.
 The building is now in need of major repairs.
-There is also a Methodist Chapel in Culgaith Roman Catholic services are held in Penrith Times of all the services are to be found in Memo | ![]() ![]() ![]() ![]() |
+Roman Catholic services are held in Penrith Times of all the services are to be found in Memo | ![]() ![]() ![]() ![]() |